BYU–Utah rivalry: The rise of BYU football

 Howard was able to lead Utah to victory over the Cougars the next year, but it would be his only time, and Utah's only victory over BYU in a 16-year period.
 Howard continued to have an intensity toward the rivalry, but retired from coaching after the 1981 season.

 BYU went on to make a major impact on the national level.
-From 1979–92, BYU went 13–1 against the Utes, won 11 conference championships, and a national championship in 1984.
+From 1979 to 1992, BYU went 13–1 against the Utes, won 11 conference championships, and a national championship in 1984.
 Utah's lone football victory over the Cougars during this period came in 1988.

 As the football rivalry intensified, the emotion carried over into other sports.
 For instance, during a baseball game in the mid-1980s, BYU players taunted the Ute pitcher.
 The pitcher reacted by throwing a fastball into the Cougar dugout, igniting a bench-clearing brawl.

-As the 1990s began, BYU's football program's success began to lessen, although from 1989–96, BYU won at least a share of the WAC championship every year but one (1994, in which Utah ended the season in the top 10).
+As the 1990s began, BYU's football program's success began to lessen, although from 1989 to 1996, BYU won at least a share of the WAC championship every year but one (1994, in which Utah ended the season in the top 10).

 In 1996, Edwards assembled one of his best teams: winning 14 games, finishing the season #5 in both major polls, and with a thrilling victory over Kansas State in the Cotton Bowl Classic.
 That season, the Cougars snapped their 3-game losing streak to Utah, who had started to field a competitive team under the leadership of Coach Ron McBride.
 Under McBride, (hired in 1990), Utah found more success in football.
-In 1994, they compiled a 10–2 record, beat BYU, beat Arizona in the Freedom Bowl, and finished the season ranked #8 in the Coaches Poll.
+In 1994, they compiled a 10–2 record, beat BYU, beat Arizona in the Freedom Bowl, and finished the season ranked No. 8 in the Coaches Poll.